shariq1989/cookbook/content/recipe/yakni.md

 #### Can I freeze the Yakni?

 You sure can.
-As I mentioned, my mother-in-law often made multiple batches of yakhni soup and froze them for me before teaching me how to make the dish.
+As I mentioned, my mother-in-law often made multiple batches of yakhni soup and froze them for me before teaching me how to make it on my own.
 First, allow the yakhni to cool completely and then add it to a freezer-safe container.
 I prefer to freeze it in individual containers to make defrosting it easier.
 Yakhni can freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm it in the microwave and enjoy.